dwfwby/dwfwby/README.md

 <h1 align="center" >Web-developer</h1>
-<h3>Daniil Dwfwby</h3>
+<h3 style="margin-bottom: 0px">Daniil Dwfwby</h3>
-<i>I was born in 2003.
-I've been sitting at the computer since I was 3 years old.
-Until the age of 16, he was an avid computer game player, then he began to study programming languages.</i>
+👶 I was born in 2003. 💻 I've been sitting at the computer since I was 3 years old. 🎮 Until the age of 16, he was an avid computer game player, 🎮 then he began to study programming languages.

-<h4>Stack</h4>
+<h4>🛠️ Stack</h4>
 <ul>
   <li>Node.js</li>
   <li>Next.js</li>